IDMNYU/audiolab/docs/synths.md

 #### Dual 2Q/4Q Multiplier

 The **Dual 2Q/4Q Multiplier** ...

+An analog multiplier that can be switched between two-quadrant and four-quadrant operation.
+As an analog synthesizer module it can thus function as a voltage-controlled amplifier (VCA) or as a ring modulator (RM).
+The circuit board for this project carries two copies of the 2Q/4Q circuit plus an independent four-input mixer with standard and inverted outputs.

+Operation is the same as other VCA and RM modules.
+As a standard VCA, audio goes into the X input and control voltage goes into the Y input.
+The Bias control can give the VCA an "initial"gain, useful for AM applications, such as tremolo, etc. As a RM, the "carrier" goes into the Y input, and may be mixed into the output with the Bias control.
+At full bias, the output is just the carrier signal with no modulation.

 <img src = "./img/sergefritz_1_6.png" width="40%" title="Dual 2Q/4Q Multiplier" alt="Dual 2Q/4Q Multiplier">